7 Steps to Discover Your Personal Core Valuesby Scott Jeffrey

 Discover the Core Values of Your Business

-If you’re a business leader or an entrepreneur, be sure to discover your business core values to create a thriving, unified culture.
+If you’re a business leader or an entrepreneur, be sure to discover your company’s core values to create a thriving, unified culture.